10 Frugal Tips for Keeping Warm in Winter

 Toasty Toes: To combat the initial chill, start with your extremities.
 If your floors are made of laminate, wood, or tile, consider investing in high-quality rugs to add warmth.
 You don’t need to carpet your entire space; affordable rugs can be found at discount retailers and online marketplaces.
 For a truly frugal option, you can even use carpet samples or offcuts.

-Thrifty Footwear: Invest in a comfortable pair of slippers, ideally with hard soles and a cozy faux sheepskin lining.
+Thrifty Footwear: Invest in a comfortable pair of slippers, ideally with hard soles and a cosy faux sheepskin lining.
 Warm socks are also your allies for keeping your feet toasty.
 Consider wearing them around the house and in bed to keep the cold at bay.

 feet with pink and orange striped socks

-Blanket Bliss: Keep multiple blankets or throws in every room.
+Keep multiple blankets or throws in every room.
 They serve as excellent accents for your sofa or additional layers on beds.
 There’s nothing quite like snuggling under a warm blanket while watching a movie on a cold afternoon.

 crochet blanket white blue and yellow